 How to Understand the Model of a Catalytic Converter

-This honeycomb screen is also where the majority of the precious metals are found.
-When examining the converter for the model, don't remove the screen or otherwise discard it.
-Without the screen, the converter isn't worth nearly as much and many buyers won't even entertain the idea of buying it at this point.
+This honeycomb screen is also where most precious metals are found.
+When examining the converter for the model, please don't remove the screen or otherwise discard it.
+Without the screen, the converter isn't worth nearly as much, and many buyers won't even entertain the idea of buying it now.

 Why is Serial Number Important for Catalytic Converter Price?